 Today we have something special on the table, Pumpkin Soup.
 The best thing about winter is all the comforting soups you can prepare, to warm you up.

-1 tablespoon olive oil
+- 1 tbsp olive oil

-2 onions, chopped
+- 2 chopped onions

-3 garlic clove, crushed
+- 3 garlic cloves crushed

-2 teaspoons of ground cumin
+- 2 tsp ground cumin

-2 cups of vegetable stock
+- 2 cups vegetable stock

-Heat oil in a large saucepan over medium-high heat.
+- Heat oil in a large saucepan over medium-high heat.
 Add onion and garlic.
 Cook for a few minutes, stirring, or until soft and golden.
 Add cumin and coriander.
 Cook, stirring for 1 minute or until aromatic.

-Roast the pumpkin in the oven for 20 min and add it to the saucepan.
+- Roast the pumpkin in the oven for 20 min and add it to the saucepan.
 Add stock and.
 Bring to the boil, stirring occasionally.
 Simmer, partially covered, for 20 minutes, stirring occasionally.
 Set aside to cool slightly.

-Transfer to mixing bowl or blender.
+- Transfer to mixing bowl or blender.
 Blend until smooth or as desired.
 Season with salt and pepper.

+I personally like the smoking taste of the roast pumpkin, but you can always put it directly in the saucepan if this not your thing.
 Pumpkin is very low in calories, imaging that 100 gr just have 26 calories contains no saturated fats or cholesterol.
-They are also reached in dietary fibre, anti-oxidants, minerals and vitamins.
+They are also reached in dietary fiber, antioxidants, minerals, and vitamins.

 Serving: 1cup | Calories: 100kcal | Carbohydrates: 20g | Protein: 2g | Fat: 1g